A Comprehensive Survey on Underwater Image Enhancement Based on Deep Learning: UIE Methods

 \subsubsection{Contrastive Learning}

 Real-world pairs of distorted images and reference images are difficult to obtain.
 Therefore, reference images that are not accurate enough may provide imperfect supervision signals for the UIE network.
 Contrastive learning, a method that can alleviate the problem of missing labeled data, is used by UIE models to provide additional supervision signals.
-The optimization goals of UIE algorithms inspired by contrastive learning are generally consistent, which is to increase the distance between the anchor and the negative sample while reducing the distance between the anchor and the positive sample.
-The process of optimizing the distance between different types of samples through contrastive learning is visualized in Fig. \ref{fig:adversarial_contrastive_ranker}-(c).
+The optimization goals of UIE algorithms inspired by contrastive learning are generally consistent, which is to increase the distance between the anchor and the negative example while reducing the distance between the anchor and the positive example.
+The process of optimizing the distance between different types of examples through contrastive learning is visualized in Fig. \ref{fig:adversarial_contrastive_ranker}-(c).
 Research on contrast patterns in the UIE task focuses on two perspectives.
-The first is how to construct positive samples, negative samples and anchors.
-The second is how to optimize the distance between samples or features.
-TACL \cite{liu2022twin} treats the observed distorted underwater image as the negative sample and the clear image as the positive sample.
+The first is how to construct positive examples, negative examples and anchors.
+The second is how to optimize the distance between examples or features.
+TACL \cite{liu2022twin} treats the observed distorted underwater image as the negative example and the clear image as the positive example.
 To construct a reliable representation space, TACL adopts a pre-trained feature extractor to obtain the perceptual feature for the computing of the contrastive loss.
 A hybrid contrastive learning regularization $\mathcal{L}_{hclr}$ is proposed by HCLR-Net \cite{zhou2024hclr} as

-where $D(\cdot, \cdot)$ denotes the L1 loss. $G_{i}$ and $w_{i}$ represent the $i$-th layer of the pretrained feature extraction model and weight factor, respectively. $\phi(\cdot)$ is combined by feature and detail network branches. $x_{r}$ means a randomly selected distorted underwater image.
-The reliable bank and augment methods are used by Semi-UIR \cite{huang2023contrastive} to generate positive and negative samples.
-No-reference evaluation metrics are used in the triplet construction process of Semi-UIR as a guide for sample selection.
+where $D(\cdot, \cdot)$ denotes the $\mathcal{L}_1$ loss. $G_{i}$ and $w_{i}$ represent the $i$-th layer of the pretrained feature extraction model and weight factor, respectively. $\phi(\cdot)$ is combined by feature and detail network branches. $x_{r}$ means a randomly selected distorted underwater image.
+The reliable bank and augmentation methods are used by Semi-UIR \cite{huang2023contrastive} to generate positive and negative examples.
+No-reference evaluation metrics are used in the triplet construction process of Semi-UIR as a guide for data selection.
 A closed-loop approach is adopted by TFUIE \cite{yu2023task}, which uses two paths to simultaneously enhance and synthesize distorted images.
 Correspondingly, a triplet contrastive loss is applied to both the enhancement and synthesis processes.